-• Complete all samples which are within forensic timescales.
+Complete all samples which are within forensic timescales (see Collecting Early Evidence Flowchart).

 To not do so introduces the risk of bias into the investigation.

 Double gloves must be worn prior to opening the kit and the top layer of gloves must be changed before opening each set of modules/sampling another site.
 There is no requirement to exhibit gloves.